aurelilia/gelixrs/docs/src/ffi.md

 sophisticated type system make it hard to interop with C. As a solution, gelix has the `extern` keyword on classes, which will:

-- Make the struct only consist of the class members defined by the user, even with strong refs
+- Make the struct only consist of the class members defined by the user
-- *Disable* the GC on strong references, relying on the programmer to free it with `std/memory/free`
+- *Disable* the GC, relying on the programmer to free it with `std/memory/free`
 - *Disable* runtime reflection, making things like the `is` operator unavailable
 - Easily allow defining C structs and using them in gelix, making interop seamless and zero-cost